pass-culture/pass-culture-app-native/doc/standards/testStrategy/ComponentTest.md

 ## Test the responsibility of the components

-Ideally, you want to make sure that the tests for a component only test that which is the responsibility of the component.
+Ideally, you want to make sure to only test the responsibility of the component and not the one of the components it calls.
 There are several reasons for this:

 - With jest, we test our components in a unitary way, so they must be separated from the rest of the code
 - If a component is used in several places and its behavior is tested each time, we have unnecessary duplicates and this creates a waste of time, both in writing these tests and in launching them